Cats-United/Paw-Powered/README.md

 Needed:

-^Signing up/logging in, creating "Members", so they can have an account, and their account won't delet it's self if ^the user logs out.
+^Signing up/logging in, creating "Members", so they can have an account, and their account won't delet it's self if the user logs out.

 ^My account, also known as the "Webmaster's" account.

 ^comments, which should only work with all types of members, but only works if your signed in.

 ^Developers, members who added their own game to fur-powered.

 ^Planned: None right now...

 Needed when making an account: